Nail the Interview: 8 Proven Tips for Job Interview Success

 In today’s job market, companies look for graduates who are prepared and motivated.
 Not only can preparation help prepare you for your interview, but it can also save you time and help you land your dream job.

-This is a highly competitive job market where there are many talented people vying for the same positions.
+This is a highly competitive job market where many talented people are vying for the same positions.

 Always bear in mind that there is a career out there for you; what you need is persistence and foresight to find it.